symfony/symfony-docs/cookbook/frontend/bower.rst

 .. tip::

     If you don't want to have NodeJS on your computer, you can also use BowerPHP_ (an unofficial PHP port of Bower).
-Be aware that this is currently in beta status.
+Beware that this is currently in beta status.
 If you're using BowerPHP, use ``bowerphp`` instead of ``bower`` in the examples.